Barnet Primary Care Training Hub: Current Projects

 In 2017 the Barnet CEPN were successful in their joint bid with the Barnet Federated GPs (BFG) for phase 2 of NHS England’s Clinical Pharmacists in General Practice Programme.
 This is a 3-year scheme with the aim of supporting and training clinical pharmacists working in general practice, and fulfilling the Five Year Forward View commitment of delivering a pharmacist per 30,000 of the population.
 We recruited 5 pharmacists who work across 13 different practices in Barnet.

 The Widening Partipation programme aims to increase awareness among school children about health careers and increase working across health and social care boundaries to support the workforce of the future.
-Barnet CEPN organised a careers fair in March 2018 for year 10 students and above who are considering a career in health or social care.
-Exhibitors ranged from opticians to pharmacists, to nurses and paramedics.
+In 2019 Barnet Primary Care Training Hub organised a careers fair with Enfield CEPN for year 10 students and above who are considering a career in health or social care.
+Exhibitors ranged from opticians to pharmacists, radiographers, and SLTs to nurses and paramedics.

-Barnet CEPN has also participated in the NCL Traineeship programme to offer young school leavers the opportunity to undertake work tasters within health and care organisations.
+Barnet Primary Care Training Hub has also participated in the NCL Traineeship programme to offer young school leavers the opportunity to undertake work tasters within health and care organisations.